NorwegianVeterinaryInstitute/ALPPACA/README.md

 ### READS
 #### SNIPPY_alignment.aln
-Alignment of all included genomes, from SNIPPY.
+Alignment of all included genomes in FASTA format, from SNIPPY.

 #### SNIPPY_results.txt
 File that contains the result statistics, from SNIPPY.

 ### SHARED OUTPUT FILES
 #### SEQKIT_deduplicated_alignment.fasta
-Deduplicated alignment, from SEQKIT.
+Deduplicated alignment in FASTA format, from SEQKIT.

 #### SEQKIT_deduplicated_sequences.fasta
 The FASTA sequence of each duplicated genome, from SEQKIT.